section-engineering-education/engineering-education/content/articles/auto-typing-js/index.md

 We will look at the javascript code first before building the whole file.
 Let's jump into it.

-#### Javascript
+### Javascript

-We will use jQuery and Immediately invoked function expressions(IIFEs) because of their fast implementations with less code.
+We will use jQuery and Immediately Invoked Function Expressions(IIFEs) because of their fast implementations with less code.

 The general syntax of an IIFE is: